-- NetIQ Identity Manager Policies in Designer - NetIQ Identity Manager Policies in iManager Guide - NetIQ Identity Manager Credential Provisioning Guide - Identity Manager DTD Reference Documentation
+- NetIQ Identity Manager Using Designer to Create Policies - NetIQ Identity Manager Policies in iManager Guide - NetIQ Identity Manager Credential Provisioning Guide - Identity Manager DTD Reference Documentation

-1.1 What Are Policies?
+What Are Policies?

 At a high level, a policy is the set of rules that enables you to manage the way Identity Manager sends and receives updates.
 The driver sends changes from the connected system to the Identity Vault, where policies are used to manipulate the data to achieve the desired results.